nzakas/understandinges6/manuscript/02-Strings-and-Regular-Expressions.md

 console.log(msg.includes("o", 8));          // false
 ```

 The first three calls don't include a second parameter, so they'll search the whole string if needed.
 The last three calls only check part of the string.
-The call to `msg.startsWith("o", 4)` starts the match by looking at index 4 of `msg` (which is the "o" in "Hello"); the call to `msg.endsWith("o", 8)` starts the match at index 4 as well because the `8` argument is subtracted from the string length (12); the call to `msg.includes("o", 8)` starts the match from index 8 (which is the "r" in "world").
+The call to `msg.startsWith("o", 4)` starts the match by looking at index 4 of the `msg` string, which is the "o" in "Hello".
+The call to `msg.endsWith("o", 8)` starts the match at index 4 as well, because the `8` argument is subtracted from the string length (12).
+The call to `msg.includes("o", 8)` starts the match from index 8, which is the "r" in "world".

 While these three methods make identifying the existence of substrings easier, each only returns a boolean value.
 If you need to find the actual position of one string within another, use the `indexOf()` or `lastIndexOf()` methods.